durandaltheta/sthread/README.md

 - cmake .
 - make install

-If building on linux, will have to `sudo make install`.
+If building on linux, may have to `sudo make install`.

 ## Build Unit Tests
 - cmake .